 There are many options for your branded printed umbrella.
-We use and combine a number of different print processes to create your promotional printing umbrella: dye sublimation, silk-screen, 4-colour process print, transfer print, embroidery and good old fashioned sewing and tailoring.
+We use and combine a number of different print processes to create your promotional printing umbrella: dye sublimation, silk-screen, 4-color process print, transfer print, embroidery, and good old-fashioned sewing and tailoring.
 We can create eye-catching promotional printed umbrellas to be brand specific.
-We will always advise you on the most cost effective methods for your particular design.
+We will always advise you on the most cost-effective methods for your particular design.
 Please find more details on our promotional printing umbrella print options below.

 Screen printing on umbrellas